top of page

 “I'll give you two minutes.”

 We’re all overwhelmed by competing priorities and often feel we’re being pushed and pulled in all directions.
-As a result, people likely have neither the time, the energy, nor the desire to process all of the information that’s coming at them.
-The bottom line is this: Nobody wants to have to work to understand you, and they shouldn’t have to.
+As a result, people likely have neither the time, the energy, nor the desire to process all the information that’s coming at them.
+The bottom line is this: Nobody wants to have to work to understand what you have to say, and they shouldn’t have to.

 How to capitalize on the opportunity